psychemedia/finn-resources/src/how-oisin-named.md

 Evening was drawing nigh, and the Fianna— Finn had decided to hunt no more that day.
 The hounds were whistled to heel, and a sober, homeward march began.
 For men will walk soberly in the evening, however they go in the day, and dogs will take the mood from their masters.

-They were pacing so, through the golden- shafted, tender-coloured eve, when a fawn leaped suddenly from covert, and, with that leap, all quietness vanished: the men shouted, the dogs gave tongue, and a furious chase commenced.
+They were pacing so, through the golden-shafted, tender-coloured eve, when a fawn leaped suddenly from covert, and, with that leap, all quietness vanished: the men shouted, the dogs gave tongue, and a furious chase commenced.

 Fionn loved a chase at any hour, and, with Bran and Sceolan, he outstripped the men and dogs of his troop, until nothing remained in the limpid world but Fionn, the two hoimds, and the nimble, beautiful fawn.

-These, and the occasional boulders, round which they raced, or over which they scram- bled ; the solitary tree which dozed aloof and beautiful in the path, the occasional clump of trees that hived sweet shadow as a hive hoards honey, and the rustling grass that stretched to infinity, and that moved and crept and swung under the breeze in endless, rhythmic billowings.
+These, and the occasional boulders, round which they raced, or over which they scrambled ; the solitary tree which dozed aloof and beautiful in the path, the occasional clump of trees that hived sweet shadow as a hive hoards honey, and the rustling grass that stretched to infinity, and that moved and crept and swung under the breeze in endless, rhythmic billowings.

 In his wildest moment Fionn was thoughtful, and now, although running hard, he was thoughtful.
 There was no movement of his beloved hounds that he did not know; not a twitch or fling of the head, not a cock of the ears or tail that was not significant to him.
 But on this chase whatever signs the dogs gave were not understood by their master.

 He had never seen them in such eager flight.
 They were almost utterly absorbed in it, but they did not whine with eagerness, nor did they cast any glance towards him for the encouraging word which he never failed to give when they sought it.

 They did look at him, but it was a look which he could not comprehend.
 There was a question and a statement in those deep eyes, and he could not imderstand what that question might be, nor what it was they sought to convey.
-Now and again one of the dogs turned a head in full flight, and stared, not at Fionn, but distantly back- wards, over the spreading and swelling plain where their OMnpanions of the hunt had disappeared.
+Now and again one of the dogs turned a head in full flight, and stared, not at Fionn, but distantly backwards, over the spreading and swelling plain where their OMnpanions of the hunt had disappeared.

 "They are looking for the other hounds," said Fionn.